Heqaib III

-Heqaib (III) was an Ancient Egyptian local governor at Elephantine.
+Heqaib III was an Ancient Egyptian Nomarch at Elephantine.
 He lived at the end of the 12th Dynasty around 1800 BC.
-He hold the titles governor and overseer of priests of Khnum, lord of the cataracts.
+He held the titles Nomarch and overseer of priests of Khnum, lord of the cataracts.

-Heqaib was the son of a woman called Sat-tjeni and was perhaps the brother of Amenyseneb who followed him in the office of the local governor, both men have a woman called Sat-tjeni as mother.
+Heqaib was the son of a woman called Sat-tjeni and was perhaps the brother of Amenyseneb who followed him in the office of the nomarch, both men have a woman called Sat-tjeni as mother.
 It has been suggested that Sat-tjeni was the daughter of a previous nomarch at Elephantine, Sarenput II.

 Heqaib is mainly known from a statue dedicate by him into the local sanctuary of his distant predecessor Heqaib at Elephantine.
 The statue shows him kneeling with a vessel in each hand.
 His tomb was discovered in 2014 at Qubbet el-Hawa, with a painted coffin and the remains of a funerary mask.